 Stafford loans technically belonged to the discontinued Federal Family Education Loan Program (FFEL) program that ended in 2010.
-FFEL loans are no longer awarded, but its successor— the Direct Loan — is sometimes still referred to as a Stafford loan, but they are two different products.
+Although FFEL loans are no longer awarded, their successor— federal Direct Loans — are sometimes still referred to as a Stafford loan.
+However, they are two different products.

 These loans are awarded to undergraduate and graduate students and those pursuing professional degrees.
 They’re not based on financial need.
-The amount you receive is determined by your school based on its cost of attendance.
-There are two types of Stafford loans: subsidized and unsubsidized.
+Instead, the amount you receive is determined by your school based on its cost of attendance.
+There are two types of Stafford loans:

 - Subsidized Stafford loans: With a subsidized Stafford loan the government pays the interest on your loan while you’re enrolled in school and during the first six months after your graduation, known as the grace period.

-- Unsubsidized Stafford loans: Interest on an unsubsidized Stafford loan is charged as soon as the loan is funded.
+- Unsubsidized Stafford loans: Interest on unsubsidized federal Stafford loans is charged as soon as the loan is funded.
 You can choose to defer payments while you’re in school, during the grace period, or during any deferment or forbearance.
 However, the interest still accumulates during this time and capitalizes, which means it’s added to your principal loan amount.

 Here are the key differences between a subsidized Stafford loan versus an unsubsidized Stafford loan:

 Subsidized Stafford Loan